build-on-aws/content/posts/5-tips-I-wish-I-had-when-I-was-New-to-AWS/index.md

 📣 If you are just starting your journey and want to learn more, come meet me at [re:Invent in Las Vegas this Novemeber](https://reinvent.awsevents.com/)!
 I will be presenting [COP308](https://hub.reinvent.awsevents.com/attendee-portal/catalog/?search=COP308) and [ARC324](https://hub.reinvent.awsevents.com/attendee-portal/catalog/?search=ARC324), and I have a few colleagues presenting what they have learned about building new environments - you can find this sessions in the catalog [New to AWS track](https://hub.reinvent.awsevents.com/attendee-portal/catalog/?filters=84E8C1BB-9D54-4827-8E60-E50800C6C02B)

 ## Tip #2.
 Choose a project!
-When starting to build on AWS there is always new things that need to be done, new things that you want to explore, new things to learn.
-Sometimes, it is good to stop, take a deep breath and just simplify, focus, and find a fun project you want to work on.
+When starting to build on AWS, there is always new things that need to be done, new things that you want to explore, and new things to learn.
+Sometimes it is good to stop, take a deep breath and simplify, focus, and just find a fun project you want to work on.

 First pick if you are going to either bring to AWS, a.k.a., a migration, or develop brand new and deploy it into AWS.
 Once you have picked the application, ensure it will be fun, something that can be done relatively quickly, and build a business case around it!
 Define success, key takeaways, decide on your technology, and have fun!
 This takes us to our next tip...